 I found Herb drying rack net on Amazon, it is a must-buy if you want to begin natural homemade sun-dry food life!

-Unless it is not an open-basket, there is no risk to be stolen from creatures such as bags, birds, deers(?).
+Unless it is not an open-basket, there is no risk to be stolen from creatures such as bugs, birds, deer(?).

 Especially the net has a really fine mesh, even flies and bees can’t get through the net to threaten vegetables.

-Also, because of the net rack, it is easy to dry food compared with the basket, so you don’t have to flip over during the process.
+Also, because of the net rack, it is easy to dry food compared with the basket and a typical cooking rack, so you don’t have to flip over during the process.

 So I highly recommend buying a fine quality drying net.

-If you want to just see how sun-drying food works for you and not sure you will do constantly, the basket with cover may work.
+If you want to just see how sun-drying food works for you and not sure you need a drying net, the basket can work.
+If you consider bothers, the basket attached to a cover may work.

 Next, I’m going to tell you some TIPS when sun-drying vegetables, and if they do not go well, they will get molds so I will introduce how to sun-dry well.